-- Be Considerate
+2. Be Considerate

-when you are considerate towards them.
+Team members feel a sense of belonging and cultivate more trust in their employers when you are considerate towards them.
 Every individual feels the inherent need to be heard, understood and appreciated for their contributions.
 Small gestures such as a personal word with your team members or congratulatory e-mails could go a long way in showing that you genuinely care for them and that you respect their time and efforts.

 Once, while managing a team of software developers, I came across a team member who was being noticed for his absenteeism and non-productive work.
 When I had a personal word with him, I realized that the root cause of his absenteeism was a high level of demotivation for not being recognized at work.
 However, I was able to motivate him by reducing his workload, assigning him into certain reskilling courses and sharing knowledge from subject-matter experts.
 This inculcated a deeper sense of belonging in him for the organization and for his team members and also enhanced the quality of his contributions.

-- Be Direct
+3. Be Direct

 As a project manager, you should be direct and open in your communications and should also be willing to deal with every of problem.
 If you and your team cannot resolve them, then you should escalate the issue to the next level to get it resolved.